mrw-soumik/Neural-Network-for-Image-Classification-using-MNIST-Dataset/README.md

 ## Project Structure
 - `neural_network.py`: Contains the code to load, preprocess, and classify images from the uploaded MNIST `.idx` files.
 - `requirements.txt`: Lists the required libraries for the project.
-- `data/`: Contains the MNIST `.idx` files used for training and testing.
+- `data/`: Contains the MNIST `.idx` files used for training and testing, along with a sample image for testing.

 ## Installation and Setup